Welcome to

 Migration App_Permissions_1.png

-Once the missing Users and Groups on your Egnyte domain is created, run Permissions Migration again or manually apply the appropriate permissions.
+Create the missing Users and Groups Egnyte, then run Permissions Migration again or manually apply the appropriate permissions.

 Permissions Simulation